Home › Disponor Letter

 Form LL verification certificate

-Regardless of what it is called, it is the same document with the same prescribed wording, issued by the same type of independent solicitor, for the same purpose.
+Regardless of what it is called, the document contains the same prescribed wording set by Land Registry:

-"I [name of Solicitor/Conveyancer] certify that I am satisfied that the person/persons who has/have executed the [Mortgage Deed / Transfer] is/are the same person/persons as the proprietors of [property address and title number]."
+"I [name of Solicitor], of [firm name], certify that I am satisfied that the person/persons who has/have executed the [Mortgage Deed / Transfer] submitted for registration is/are the same person/persons as the proprietor/s of the property known as [address] registered at HM Land Registry under title number [title number]."

 Who Can Issue a Disponor Letter?

 This is why most people get stuck.
 Their remortgage solicitor tells them they need a disponor letter but cannot provide one themselves.
-Finding an independent specialist who handles this work is not straightforward — most general conveyancing firms rarely encounter it and either decline or waste your time attempting it before referring you on.
+FormLL connects you to a specialist within 24 hours — no searching, no cold calling, no delays.

 Need a disponor letter?

-FormLL gets it sorted in days.
-Specialist solicitor confirmed within 24 hours.
+Specialist confirmed within 24 hours.
 Wet ink signed letter emailed directly to you.
 Fixed fee.

 Optima Legal has asked for a disponor letter — what do I do?